pelloaspuru/workshop-r-2022/notes.md

 - Connects layers by ``+`` instead of ``|>``.
     - still, ``penguins  |> ggpot(aes(x = , y = )) + geom_point()``
 - ``facet_wrap()`` generates several graphs by category, with shared axes.
+- ``coord_cartesian()`` to zoom in an area, while keeping the observations outside the range to compute fit line, for instance.